The TV Show of Life

 What is it about watching TV that we love so much?
 “Netflix and chill,” “binge-watching” — we’ve even developed vernacular for it!

-We get so engrossed in watching the lives of all these fictional characters, getting a front row seat for all of their trials and tribulations, comedy and camaraderie, relationships and sex scenes… (That’s not just me, is it? 🤔)
+It’s interesting how we get so engrossed in watching these fictional characters, getting a front row seat for all of their trials and tribulations, comedy and camaraderie, relationships and sex scenes… (That’s not just me, is it? 🤔)

-It’s inexplicably captivating to watch people get themselves into these crazy situations, to the point where all hope seems to be lost, and then see things somehow turn around against all odds.
+There’s something inexplicably captivating about watching people get themselves into crazy situations, to the point where all hope seems to be lost, and then see things somehow turn around against all odds.
 Also less dramatic stuff too, like tripping in front of people or getting pulled over for speeding — most of us find some level of humor or entertainment value in seeing how people on TV handle everyday kinds of things.
-And we typically find it enjoyable to watch, rather than stressful, because we have no personal investment in the outcome — of course we don’t, because it’s not real!
+And we find it enjoyable to watch, rather than stressful, because we have no personal investment in the outcome — of course we don’t, because it’s not real!

 But what about when we are personally invested in the outcome?
 What about our own lives?

 It’s obviously a lot more challenging to be objective observers when it comes to our own lives…